Flaggs to propose change to city's mask mandate for Thanksgiving holiday - The Vicksburg Post

 Because of that concern, Mayor George Flaggs Jr. is planning a significant change to the city’s ongoing mask mandate, which is the main component of the city’s civil emergency order aimed at slowing the spread of the virus.

-Flaggs said Wednesday he will recommend a plan that would require masks be work inside and outside beginning over a five-day period beginning Thanksgiving morning and continuing through the holiday weekend.
+Flaggs said Wednesday he will recommend a plan that would require masks be worn inside and outside beginning over a five-day period beginning Thanksgiving morning and continuing through the holiday weekend.
 This marks the first time masks would be required in any outdoor setting.

 Masks would be required when social distancing — keeping a distance of six feet from one another — is not an option.